supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 **Tim:** “You’ve said pricing should be about creating patterns, not punishments.
 If operators could create just one positive pattern in guest behavior, what should it be?”

-**Tim**: “Looking ahead, with AI and shifting consumer expectations, how do you see pricing evolving in attractions over the next five years?
+**John**: “Looking ahead, with AI and shifting consumer expectations, how do you see pricing evolving in attractions over the next five years?
 What should operators start preparing for now?”

 **Themes we explored today:**
 1. Why pricing hygiene comes before dynamic pricing